 - Schools Reserves: Schools' Earmarked Reserve consists of money that has been allocated under Local Management of Schools legislation, and which remains unspent at the year end.
-This reserve is not available to support General Fund expenditure. - Revenue Grants and Contributions: Where a revenue grant or contribution (or part thereof) has been recognised as income in the Comprehensive Income and Expenditure Statement, but the expenditure to be financed from that grant or contribution has not been incurred at the Balance Sheet date, the grant or contribution has been transferred to the Revenue Grants and Contributions reserve to support future spend. - Insurance Fund Reserve: An Insurance Fund Reserve of £9.4m was created during the year, following the 2012/13 external audit.
+This reserve is not available to support General Fund expenditure. - Revenue Grants and Contributions: Where a revenue grant or contribution (or part thereof) has been recognised as income in the Comprehensive Income and Expenditure Statement, but the expenditure to be financed from that grant or contribution has not been incurred at the Balance Sheet date, the grant or contribution has been transferred to the Revenue Grants and Contributions reserve to support future spend. - Insurance Fund Reserve: An Insurance Fund Reserve was created during 2013/14 following the 2012/13 external audit.
 It was recommended that funds relating to potential insurance claims against the Council needed to be split between Provisions and Reserves.
-Previously all the funds were reported as Provisions within the Statement of Accounts. - Local Growth Fund: The Government is paying all Councils "New Homes Bonus" to incentivise them to bring empty properties back into use or encourage new housing to be built.
+Previously all the funds were reported as Provisions within the Statement of Accounts.
+The balance on the reserve as at 31 March 2015 is £11.5m. - Major Sporting Facilities: The Major Sporting Facilities (MSF) reserve exists because of the need to smooth the future significant payments due for the MSF debt (re: Ponds Forge, Don Valley Stadium and Hillsborough Leisure Centre).
+In the interim, up to £25m of this reserve has been available on a temporary basis and used to fund Invest to Save projects.
+Invest to Save allows for investment in key projects to deliver transformational change.
+In the short term, the savings achieved are being used to repay the initial investment from the MSF reserve and will be fully repaid by 2015/16.
+Any on-going savings will then be available to support the Councils revenue budget in future years.
+During 2014/15 £8.5m of these reserves were used temporarily to fund the Pension Deficit early payment to deliver £2.6m of savings.
+These funds will be fully repaid during 2015/16. - New Homes Bonus: The Government is paying all Councils "New Homes Bonus" to incentivise them to bring empty properties back into use or encourage new housing to be built.
 The Council has agreed to use the payments to create a Local Growth Fund for projects that promote housing and economic growth.
-This reserve sets aside the payments until required for agreed projects. - Major Sporting Facilities: The Major Sporting Facilities (MSF) reserve exists because of the need to smooth the future significant payments due for the MSF debt (re: Ponds Forge, Don Valley Stadium and Hillsborough Leisure Centre).
-In the interim, £25m of this reserve has been available on a temporary basis and used to fund Invest to Save projects.
-Invest to Save allows for investment in key projects to deliver transformational change.
-In the short term, the savings achieved are being used to repay the initial investment from the MSF reserve and will be fully repaid by 2015.
-Any on-going savings will then be available to support the Councils revenue budget in future years. - PFI Future Expenditure: The PFI reserve exists due to Government funding being received in advance to pay future years' liabilities.
-This income is set aside in a reserve until needed to ensure sufficient funds are available to cover the cost of contracts in future years. - Service Area Reserves and Other Earmarked Reserves: Other Earmarked reserves also include funds which are set aside to cover predicted liabilities such as business rates appeals, redundancies, Equal Pay claims, social care pressures and items earmarked for use by particular services.
+This reserve sets aside the payments until required for agreed projects. - PFI Future Expenditure: The PFI reserve exists due to Government funding being received in advance to pay future years' liabilities.
+This income is set aside in a reserve until needed to ensure sufficient funds are available to cover the cost of contracts in future years.
+During 2014/15 £9.9m of these reserves were used temporarily to fund the Pension Deficit early payment to deliver £2.6m of savings.
+These funds will be fully repaid during 2015/16.

+Other Earmarked Reserves: Other Earmarked reserves also include funds which are set aside to cover predicted liabilities such as business rates appeals, redundancies, Equal Pay claims, social care pressures and items earmarked for use by particular services.